EdmundBenedict/lordcephei.github.io/pages/smhankels.md

 \end{eqnarray}
 where $$h_\ell^{(1)}(z)$$ is the spherical Hankel function of the first kind.
 Hankel (Bessel) functions are regular (irregular) as <i>r</i>&rarr;&infin;;
-thus Hankel functions are exact solutions of the Schrodinger equation in a flat potential with appropriate boundary conditions for large _r_.
+thus Hankel functions are exact solutions of the Schr&ouml;dinger equation in a flat potential with appropriate boundary conditions for large _r_.
 For small _r_, the situation is reversed with Bessel functions being regular.
 Hankel and Bessel functions vary as $$r^{-\ell-1}$$ and $$r^{\ell}$$ when
 _r_&rarr;0.

 When envelope functions are augmented with [partial waves](/docs/package_overview/#linear-methods-in-band-theory) in spheres around atoms, the irregular part of $$\bar H_L$$ is eliminated.
-Thus augmented Hankel functions can form exact solutions to the Schrodinger equation in a muffin-tin potential.
+Thus augmented Hankel functions can form exact solutions to the Schr&ouml;dinger equation in a muffin-tin potential.

 Smooth Hankel functions $$H_L$$ are regular for both large and small _r_.
 The Figure below compares ordinary Hankel functions $$\bar H_L(\varepsilon,{\mathbf{r}})$$ (dashed lines) to smooth ones $$H_L$$ for $$\varepsilon{=}-0.5$$.
 Red, green, and blue correspond to $$\ell=0,1,2$$.